nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 5.3.1 Adding a new visitation log for patient: `addvisit`

-Display a new window to add a new visitation log for the specified patient.
+Displays a new window to add a new visitation log for the specified patient.

+Format: `addvisit INDEX [vd/VISIT_DATE]`

+* `INDEX` refers to the patient's index number as shown in the displayed patient list.
+* `VISIT_DATE` refers to the date of visitation.
+    * `VISIT_DATE` is optional.
+If no visit date is being specified in the command, then the current date on the local machine will be used to record the patient's visit.
+    * It follows the format of `dd/MM/yyyy`, for example `23/10/2020`.
+    * Do note that for numerical inputs `1-9`, you will need to include an additional `0` in front.
+For example, enter `05` instead of `5`.
+    * Only dates before and *up till and including today* are accepted.

 <p align="center">
     <img src="images/addVisitExample.png"/>